bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 Queries
 -------

-In order to query a **metric** with Prometheus, you have to go to the Prometheus web page.
+To query a **metric** with Prometheus, go to the Prometheus web page.
 By default, it is located at **http://localhost:9090** .

-To query a metric, simply type in the metric name.
-You also have a dropdown list with all the available metrics to query.
+To find a metric, simply type in the metric name, or use the dropdown list with all the available metrics.

 .. image:: /monitoring/capture/prometheus/query1.PNG
    :width: 80 %